2006 Pacific typhoon season: Seasonal summary

 The accumulated cyclone energy (ACE) index for the 2006 Pacific typhoon season as calculated by Colorado State University using data from the National Hurricane Center was 321.3 units.
 Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
 It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.

 The Pacific typhoon season runs throughout 2006 and has no official bounds, though most tropical cyclones from this basin generally develops from the months from May through to October.
 Despite the season turned out to be active, most tropical cyclones developed during the second half of the year, with only one typhoon, Chanchu developing during the month of May.
 Some minor systems also developed before May, with the first tropical system of the year, Agaton, developing to the east of Philippines on January 20, bringing minor damages as it crossed the country few days later.

 Tropical cyclogenesis had become much favorable during late June with formations of Jelawat and Ewiniar.
 It was also during the same time when NOAA had stated that the weak 2006–07 El Niño had started.
 From mid July to early August, three "back-to-back" storms made landfall over in China, which were Bilis, Kaemi and Prapiroon.
-With all three combined, more than 900 people have been dead and damages were reported more than US$5 billion.
+With all three combined, more than 900 people have been killed and damages were reported more than US$5 billion.
 Shortly thereafter, environments throughout most of the basin became favorable with less shear, more convection and warmer water, as three simultaneous storms, Maria, Saomai and Bopha, formed and affected three different landmasses such as Japan, China and Taiwan, respectively.
 Later in the same month, Hurricane Ioke had entered the basin from the Central Pacific as the strongest Central Pacific storm in recorded history, as a Category 5 powerful storm.

 On September, an unnamed and unclassified tropical storm have been discovered by meteorologist Gary Padgett and Dr. Karl Hoarau.
 Later, Typhoon Xangsane affected Luzon, Philippines, causing major damages with more than 200 people dead.
 The country saw four storms making landfall, with three of them reaching Category 4 or 5 super typhoon status.
 Typhoon Cimaron made landfall over in northern Luzon as a Category 5 super typhoon with minimal damages.
 By November, Typhoon Chebi made landfall in the same area as Cimaron, though effects from the typhoon were much smaller than Cimaron.
 Although by late November, Typhoon Durian made landfall in Bicol region.
 Combined effects with ash from the Mayon Volcano had killed over 1,500 people and damages at least US$530 million.
 Durian also crossed the basin and into the North Indian Ocean basin, the first time since 2003.
 During early December, two systems formed.
 Typhoon Utor crossed Visayas with minimal damage; and Tropical Storm Trami, a very weak system that didn't affect any landmasses became the final tropical cyclone and dissipated on December 20.